tenaciousRas/ledwax-web-ui/README.md

+# LEDWax Web UI
+A web-based controller for LEDWax IoT hardware.

+TODO:  replace angular seed documentation with new documentation

 # angular-seed — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.